-Being a dog owner or care taker isn’t always glamorous, it’s usually just plain gross.
+Being a dog owner or caretaker isn’t always glamorous.
 Feces is a contributor to many parasites and viruses in canines including roundworm, hookworm, tapeworm, E.coli, Giardia, Parvo, Coccidia and more.
 The symptoms of these illnesses are even worse than the regular poop you didn’t want to pick up.
 Leave that one pile behind and you could be risking vomiting, diarrhea, anemia, bloody diarrhea, dehydration, worms and more!

 Poop can also be a very high value “treat” for dogs.
-The smell is very enticing to them so don’t be surprised if your dog tries to eat their own feces, or another dogs (or cat’s.)
+The smell is very enticing to them so don’t be surprised if your dog tries to eat their own or another dog’s (or cat’s) feces.
 The “leave it” command can help with feces if you practice and reward with a high-value treat – which is way yummier than poop!